Prairie Aviation Museum

-The Prairie Aviation Museum is an aviation museum located at in Bloomington, Illinois.
+The Prairie Aviation Museum is an aviation museum located at Central Illinois Regional Airport in Bloomington, Illinois.

 History

 In 1982, a group of aviation enthusiasts led by Norm Wingler established the Gooney Bird Chapter of the Heritage in Flight Museum with the goal of acquiring and restoring a Douglas DC-3.
 However, due to legal and financial concerns the chapter decided to form the independent Prairie Aviation Museum in 1983.
 The following year, the museum purchased a Douglas C-53 Skytrooper at an auction in Rockdale, Texas and flew it back to Indiana.
 To complement the new acquisition, construction began on a 2,592 sqft building in 1988.

 The museum opened a new exhibit featuring oral history interviews with World War II veterans in 1995.

 The museum's C-53 was added to the National Register of Historic Places in 1996.
 The historic designation was intended to help the museum qualify for funds that could be used to construct a new building.

 The museum opened a Challenger Learning Center in the former airport terminal in 2003, but was forced to transfer operations to the Heartland Community College due to a financial shortfall.
 Further complications ensued and in 2009 the museum was forced to sell its DC-3, as it could no longer afford to maintain it in airworthy condition.
 The museum again began developing a focus on space in 2010 and as part of this effort renovated the building in 2015.